 Q. If you weren’t doing what you’re doing now, what would you be doing?

-A. I’d likely still be at my learning and development role at Verizon finance building in lake Mary, daily thinking of a way to start a business to help people 🙂 OR is be pursuing my Masters in Counseling somewhere that would have me. 😉
+A. I’d likely still be at my learning and development role at Verizon, daily thinking of a way to start a business to help people 🙂 OR I’d be pursuing my Masters in Counseling somewhere that would have me. 😉

 Q. Is “health” achievable to everyone?